 Big Grove event speeches from doctors and patients will be held at 12:00 pm.

 NORTH ENGLISH REST STOP

 Open 9:00 am - 3:00 pm

 Skin Cancer Screening

 All participants and community members are encouraged to participate in the free skin screening at the Courage Ride.
-From 8-11am, UI Dermatologists will be in the music rooms on the 1st floor of IMS.
+From 8-11am, UI Dermatologists will be available.
 No appointment needed.
 All ages are welcome.

 Skin cancer is the most common form of cancer in the United States.
 Melanoma is the deadliest form of skin cancer and can develop anywhere in the body (mouth, nails, scalp, internal organs, etc), not just on the surface of the skin.
 Everyone is at risk- it doesn’t discriminate by age, race or gender.
 Because melanoma is aggressive, monthly self-skin exams and yearly professional exams are recommended for early detection.
 Every hour of every day, someone dies of melanoma.
 Get your skin checked!